Open-Wide/owsi-nuxeo-commons/README.md

 **Core**

 * `openwide-nuxeo-constants`: Various constants exposed on Java classes, mainly to ease the manipulation of documents.
+Most other bundles rely on this.
 * `openwide-nuxeo-tests-helper`: Thin helper to set up tests.
-* `openwide-nuxeo-utils`: Miscellaneous utility methods.
+* `openwide-nuxeo-utils`: Miscellaneous utility methods and extension points.

 **Features**